Laurentian Channel Marine Protected Area

 The area was identified by Fisheries and Oceans Canada as an Ecologically and Biologically Significant Area, and conservation objectives for the MPA include protecting endangered leatherback sea turtles, sea pen corals, threatened Northern wolffish, porbeagle sharks, smooth skates and black dogfish.

-These activities threaten the wildlife of the region because:
+Oil and gas development threatens the wildlife of the region because:

 ● Drilling operations increase sedimentation in the water, which damages sensitive species such as sea pens and cold-water corals.